Torsion of $\mathbb Q$-curves over number fields of small odd prime degree: Introduction

-An elliptic curve $E$ over a number field $K$ is a \emph{$\Q$-curve} if it is isogenous over $\overline K$ to all its Galois conjugates.
+There exist infinitely many $\overline{\Q}$-isomorphism classes for each such torsion subgroup. \end{theorem} In this article, we determine all possible torsion subgroups of $\Q$-curves over number fields of degree $3$, $5$ and $7$.
+Let us first define $\Q$-curves.
+For a field $K$, we will denote its absolute Galois group $\Gal(\overline K/K)$ by $G_K$. \begin{definition} We say an elliptic curve $E$ over a number field $K$ is a \emph{$\Q$-curve} if it is $\overline K$-isogenous to all its $G_\Q$-conjugates. \end{definition}

 For example, all elliptic curves isogenous to an elliptic curve with rational $j$-invariant are $\Q$-curves.
-Indeed, if $E$ is isogenous to an elliptic curve $E'$ with rational $j$-invariant, then there is a twist $E''$ of $E'$ which is defined over $\Q$, and an isogeny $\varphi: E \to E''$.
+Indeed, if $E/K$ is $\overline K$-isogenous to an elliptic curve $E'$ with rational $j$-invariant, then there is a twist $E''$ of $E'$ which is defined over $\Q$, and an isogeny $\varphi: E \to E''$.
 Then there is also an isogeny $\varphi^\sigma: E^\sigma \to (E'')^\sigma$, but $(E'')^\sigma=E''$, and the composition of $\varphi$ and the dual of $\varphi^\sigma$ is an isogeny from $E$ to $E^\sigma$.

-Over number fields of odd degree, Cremona and Najman have proven that all $\Q$-curves arise in this way, with the isogeny even being defined over the base field of the $\Q$-curve.
+Over number fields of odd degree, Cremona and Najman have proven that all non-CM $\Q$-curves arise in this way, with the isogeny even being defined over the base field of the $\Q$-curve.

-\begin{proposition}\cite[Theorem 2.7.]{cremona-najman} If $E$ is a non-CM $\Q$-curve defined over an odd degree number field $K$, then $E$ is $K$-isogenous to an elliptic curve $E'$ with rational $j$-invariant. \end{proposition}
+\begin{proposition} \cite[Theorem 2.7.]{cremona-najman} If $E$ is a non-CM $\Q$-curve defined over an odd degree number field $K$, then $E$ is $K$-isogenous to an elliptic curve $E'$ with rational $j$-invariant. \end{proposition}

-\begin{remark} As any isogeny is a composition of a cyclic isogeny and multiplication by $m$ for some integer $m$, we may assume that the isogeny from the above proposition is cyclic. \end{remark}
+\begin{remark} As any isogeny is a composition of a cyclic isogeny and the multiplication--by--$m$ map for some integer $m$, we may assume that the isogeny from the above proposition is cyclic. \end{remark}

-The goal of this article is to find all possible groups which arise as torsion subgroups of $\Q$-curves over cubic, quintic and septic extensions of $\Q$.

 The classification of torsion of base changes of rational elliptic curves, and more generally of elliptic curves with rational $j$-invariant, is known for cubic, quintic and septic fields.

 \begin{theorem}\cite[Theorem 1.]{basechanges} Let $E/\Q$ be a rational elliptic curve, and let $K/\Q$ be a cubic extension.
 Then $E(K)_{tors}$ is isomorphic to one of the following $20$ groups: